Crested moa: Distribution and habitat

 The crested moa was endemic to the South Island of New Zealand, where it occupied the high altitude sub-alpine forests in the North West, particularly in the Nelson area.
 Crested moa remains have been found in the Honeycomb Hills Cave and other caves in the vicinity.
 It was the ecological equivalent of the heavy-footed moa in the subalpine zone.
 While their remains have occasionally been found together, the heavy-footed moa generally preferred warmer and drier lowland areas.
 However, it is likely the crested moa would have migrated from the high country to these more hospitable areas in winter.

 Ecology and diet

 As with all moa species, the crested moa filled the role of large herbivores in New Zealand, where there are no native terrestrial mammals (excluding bats).
+The robust beak with a pointed tip, sturdy jaws, together with large numbers of gizzard stones suggests the diet of Pachyornis was high in fibrous plant material such as branches of trees and shrubs.
 The only real threat of predation came from the Haast's eagle (Hieraaetus moorei).

 Extinction

 Until recently it was thought that the crested moa became extinct at the Pleistocene-Holocene transition roughly 10,000 years ago (10,000 years BP) during a period of significant climatic upheaval.
 In 2012 however radiocarbon dating of crested moa remains from Bulmer Cavern showed that the specimen died between 1396 and 1442 AD, over 100 years after humans first settled on the Island.
 During the climatic changes before the settlers arrived, the crested moa followed the changes in elevation of their sub-alpine habitats with little change in their population size.
 Despite their relatively low numbers and limited habitat range, their extinction came later than all of the other moa species.
 Given that there is no evidence that crested moa were ever hunted by humans (unlike every other species of moa), it seems likely that their populations were too isolated and remote to have been accessed by humans.
 Instead, it is probable that the crested moa were wiped out by introduced mammals.